-BDO LLP are being proposed for re-appointment as the auditors of the Company until the conclusion the next general meeting at which accounts are presented.
+Cooper Parry Group Limited were appointed as auditors to the Company following the resignation of BDO LLP on 4 October 2022 and are being proposed for re-appointment as the auditors of the Company until the conclusion the next general meeting at which accounts are presented.
 The directors are to be given authority to fix the remuneration of the auditors.

 The Company's power to issue additional securities is exercised by the directors.
 The directors must be authorised by ordinary resolution of the shareholders to exercise that power.
 The resolution will give the directors a general authority to allot shares up to an aggregate nominal value of £983,940.18 being the equivalent of one-third of the Company's issued ordinary share capital at the date of this notice.
-The authority shall expire at the next Annual General Meeting or on 30 June 2023, whichever is earlier.
+The authority shall expire at the next Annual General Meeting or on 30 June 2024, whichever is earlier.